 Page and line numbering: All pages should be sequentially numbered using Arabic numbers.
 All lines should also be numbered sequentially starting from the top to the bottom of each page.

 Font: Arial font size 12.

 - Abstract should be limited to a maximum of 250 words.
 Up to a maximum of five (05) key words arranged in alphabetical order should be identified and included immediately after the abstract.
-Abstract should be typed in italics.
-If the abstract contains scientific names they should be separately underlined.
 No references, tables or figures should be included in the abstract.